Date of Degree

 Phosphorylation of lamina components, by Rottlerin Sensitive Kinases, may be a required event prior to primary envelopment.
 To test this hypothesis, growth of HSV-1 was tested in Rottlerin treated infected cells.
 Although the inhibitor Rottlerin, did reduce viral growth, it was also was also associated with severe depression of viral late-gene expression.
 TEM analysis suggested that Rottlerin Sensitive Kinases(s) were required for: (i) nuclear egress and (ii) capsid accumulation or formation supporting the hypothesis that the capsids were made in the presence of Rottlerin were unable to leave the nucleus. pUS3 is a multi-functional protein in alpha-herpesviruses.
 It has been implicated in lamina disruption, protecting the infected cell from apoptosis, and de-envelopment at the outer nuclear membrane.
 In BT-549 cells, a breast cancer cell line with low PKC delta expression, the hypothesis was tested that in the absence of cellular lamina disrupting kinases, an US3-null virus would be blocked at the lamina disruption step.
 In BT-549 cells, the US3-null (vRR1202) virus was 10-fold decreased above the typical 10-fold decrease, compared to WT virus, to produce a 100-fold decrease in infectious PFU yet apoptosis was not increased.
 Lamin A/C disruption occurred via similar mechanism in both breast cancer cell lines: BT-549 and MCF-7.
 Interestingly, in the BT-549 cells, emerin was extensively hyperphosphorylated in an US3-null infection, yet was not redistributed along the NE.
 These data support a model that one or more specific residue(s) must be phosphorylated for emerin disconnection from lamina.

 Leach, Natalie.
-"Role of emerin and protein kinase C in herpes simplex nuclear egress." dissertation, University of Iowa, 2010.
+"Role of emerin and protein kinase C in herpes simplex nuclear egress."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.